menu 1

 Can PressureTrace software run on old versions of Windows?

-Windows 2000 or newer contains the system files needed to run the PressureTrace II software.
-Older versions of Windows are no longer supported by Microsoft or compatible with the PressureTrace II software.
+Windows XP SP2 or newer contains the system files needed to run the PressureTrace II software.
+Older versions of Windows are no longer supported by Microsoft.
+Windows 2000 may be compatible with the PressureTrace II software but you will be required to run third party Bluetooth drivers.

-Why do some traces looked as if they are delayed?
+Why do some traces look as if they are delayed?
 Will increasing the trigger level loose data?

 .